Canadian National 6060

-Canadian National 6060 is a "Mountain" type steam locomotive built in October 1944 by the Montreal Locomotive Works (MLW) as the first of the U-1-f class for the Canadian National Railway (CN) in Canada.
+Canadian National 6060 is a U-1-f class "Mountain" type steam locomotive, built in October 1944 by the Montreal Locomotive Works (MLW) as the first of the U-1-f class for the Canadian National Railway (CN) in Canada.
 It was first assigned to haul premier passenger trains and eventually fast freight trains on the CN until its retirement in 1959.
 Three years later, CN engineer Harry R.J.
-Home purchased the locomotive for $1 and brought it to Jasper, Alberta, where No. 6060 was put on display near the Jasper station.
+Home was able to purchase the locomotive for a cheap price and brought it to Jasper, Alberta, where No. 6060 was put on display near the Jasper station.

-In 1973, CN reacquired the No. 6060 locomotive and restored it to operating condition for use in excursion service until it retired again in 1980.
-Six years later, No. 6060 was restored again by Home and the Rocky Mountain Rail Society in time for the Expo 86 event in Vancouver, British Columbia.
+In 1971, CN reacquired No. 6060 and restored it to operating condition for use in excursion service until it was put into storage in 1980.
+Six years later, No. 6060 was rebuilt by Home and the Rocky Mountain Rail Society in time for the Expo 86 event in Vancouver, British Columbia.
 After the event, it stayed in Vancouver, double heading with Canadian Pacific 2860 and 3716.

 In 1988, No. 6060 was stored at the Alberta Railway Museum in Edmonton, Alberta, until a decade later, it was moved to the Alberta Prairie Railway, pulling excursions in Stettler, Alberta.
-In 2011, it was taken out of service for a thorough overhaul.
+In 2011, it was taken out of service due to boiler issues, it remained in storage until 2020, were restoration work officially began to return it to operation.

 History

 Design and revenue service

-No. 6060 was constructed in October 1944 by the Montreal Locomotive Works in Montreal, Quebec, as the first of the Canadian National Railway's (CN) 20 class U-1-f 4-8-2 "Mountain" types.
-The U-1-f design was very different compared to the U-1-a design in mechanical and cosmetic details.
+No. 6060 was constructed in October 1944 by the Montreal Locomotive Works (MLW) in Montreal, Quebec, as the first of the Canadian National Railway's (CN) 20 class U-1-f 4-8-2 "Mountain" types.
+The U-1-f design was very different to the U-1-a design in mechanical and cosmetic details.
 Their 73 in driving wheels gave the U-1-fs balancing high-speed with no flaws.
 They were painted in CN's olive green livery around its running board skirt panels, cab, and tender.
-The U-1-fs' front smokebox had a bullet nose cone design mounted, which earned them the nickname Bullet-Nosed Bettys.
+The U-1-fs' front smokebox had a bullet-nose cone design mounted, which earned them the nickname Bullet-Nosed Bettys.
 The U-1-fs were the last new design of steam locomotives built for the CN.

-No. 6060 was first assigned to pull short freight trains between Montreal, Quebec, and Brockville, Ontario for three round-trips before entering main line passenger service, pulling the Continental Limited and International Limited trains.
+No. 6060 was first assigned to pull short freight trains between Montreal, Quebec, and Brockville, Ontario, for three round-trips before entering main line passenger service, pulling the Continental Limited and International Limited trains.
+In 1955 when diesel locomotives began taking over passenger service, No. 6060 was converted from burning coal to bunker c oil.
 In 1959, it was retired and sat in storage on a siding outside in Winnipeg, Manitoba, awaiting to be sent to the scrap yard.
 On May 23, 1962, No. 6060 was rescued for preservation by CN engineer Harry R.J.
-Home who purchased the locomotive for $1 and put it on static display at the Jasper station in his hometown of Jasper, Alberta.
+Home, who purchased the locomotive for $1 and put it on static display at the Jasper station in Alberta.